avierkin03/test_ruffier/README.md

-Назва файлу    |  Зміст файлу
+The name of the file    |  File contents
 ---------------|------------
 my_app.py      | The first screen of the program instructions.py| File with all variables